Getting started

 - Tell us how you sound.
 Voice and context live in Preferences.
 The more you tell us, the more drafts read like you wrote them.

-- Approve in Discord.When the agents draft something, it appears as a card in your approvals channel.
+- Approve in Discord.When the droids draft something, it appears as a card in your approvals channel.
 Approve, edit, or skip — that’s the whole loop.

 Concepts